A Nurses Examination of Conscience

 - I am a nurse.
 I’m a Catholic.
 Can I say with a clear conscience: “I am a Catholic nurse”?

 - My job is not only my profession but also my vocation.
-I will comprehend this vocation if I enter into and make my own Christ’s words, “I did not come to be served, but to serve me.”
+I will comprehend this vocation if I enter into and make my own Christ’s words, “I did not come to be served, but to serve.”

-- I must fulfill my vocation regardless of whether and what kind of family responsibilities I may have; performing my nursing work in a spirit of service and love.
+- I must fulfill my vocation to the best of my ability, mindful of any family responsibilities which I may also have; performing my nursing work in a spirit of service and love.

 - Do I try to get to know my religion more deeply through reading, discussions, attending religious conferences?
 If not – why?
 Because of arrogance or laziness?
 Maybe I do not want to hear the truth about myself?